oktadev/okta-blog/_source/_posts/2019-09-19-nodejs-typescript.md

 - [Build a Node.js API with TypeScript](/blog/2019/05/07/nodejs-typescript-api)
 - [Use TypeScript to Build a Node API with Express](/blog/2018/11/15/node-express-typescript)

-The source code for this project can be found on [GitHub](https://github.com/oktadeveloper/okta-nodejs-typescript).
+The source code for this project can be found on [GitHub](https://github.com/oktadeveloper/okta-nodejs-typescript-example).

-If you want to explore the more advanced authentication, authorization, and user management functionality Okta provides, take a look at the [developer documentation](/docs/reference/)
+If you want to explore the more advanced authentication, authorization, and user management functionality Okta provides, take a look at our [developer documentation](/docs/reference/)

 If you liked this tutorial, follow us [@oktadev](https://twitter.com/oktadev) on Twitter and check out tutorial screencasts and other videos on our [YouTube channel](https://youtube.com/c/oktadev).